Find Affordable College Courses

 $15,240 Average Tuition & Fees

-Southern Illinois University Carbondale did quite well in this year’s ranking of the best value schools for history students.
-It came in at #8 on the list.
-SIUC is a fairly large public school located in the city of Carbondale.
+Southern Illinois University Carbondale landed the #8 spot in the 2023 rankings for the best value history programs.
+SIUC is a large public school located in the city of Carbondale.

 The average tuition and fees for an in-state undergraduate at SIUC are $15,240 a year.
 On average, history graduates from SIUC take out $22,500 in student loans while working on their degree.